damlano/super-power-grinding-simulator-exotic-shop/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/damlano/super-power-grinding-simulator-exotic-shop.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. add your own webhook to config.json
+3. add your own webhook to config.json and message (itll shutdown if you didnt)

 ## Usage
 - Run the notifier: `python main.py`
+- to shutdown close the python window

 ## Features
 - Automatic detection of new items  in shop.